intel/graphbuilder/README.md

 # Intel(R) Graph Builder 2.0 (alpha)

-Intel Graph Builder 2.0 (alpha) is a library of user defined functions (UDFs) and macros in Pig Latin used to construct graphs in Hadoop&trade;.
+Intel Graph Builder 2.0 (alpha) is a library of user defined functions (UDFs) and macros in Pig Latin used to construct graphs in Hadoop.
 The 2.0 (alpha) version supports multi-relational graphs, or property graphs, in which both objects and relationships may be labeled with multiple properties and property values.

 Graphs can be constructed from structured, semi-structured, or unstructured data.
 In the case of structured data, columns of HBase tables or fields in CSV/TSV files for example can be annotated as objects, relationships, or their properties.

-To do the same from nested XML and JSON we have provided an improved XMLLoader function (available in the Apache Piggy Bank repository) to parse XML files, an ExtractJSONField UDF to extract JSON Path matches from a JSON string and a RegexExtractAllMatches utility which extracts all text matches in a string.
-Once a graph is constructed, use the deduplication macro to merge duplicate elements.
+To do the same from nested XML and JSON we have provided an improved `XMLLoader` function (available in the Apache Piggy Bank repository) to parse XML files, an `ExtractJSONField` UDF to extract JSON Path matches from a JSON string and a `RegexExtractAllMatches` utility which extracts all text matches in a string.
+Once a graph is constructed, use the de-duplication macro to merge duplicate elements.
 These capabilities can easily be extended by writing your own custom user defined function.

 Of course, there's no point in building a graph if you can't query,